Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Related Work

-\textbf{Inference challenges for latent variable models.} A related ``latent input noise'' model is the frequentist mixed effects model.
+\paragraph{Inference challenges for latent variable models.} A related ``latent input noise'' model is the frequentist mixed effects model.
 Although the literature in this area is rich, most works only consider cases where the function $f$ is linear.
 In some of these cases, it has been shown that the MLE of the parameters $W$ of $f$ and the latent variables $z$ is inconsistent due to the ``non-vanishing effects" of the random variables $z$ (as the number of observations grows, so does the number of latent variables $z$ that need to be estimated).
-That is, inferring jointly the model parameters and the latent factors could yield biased estimates.
+That is, inferring jointly the model parameters and the latent factors could yield asymptotically biased estimates.
 This problem is known as the ``incidental parameters problem''~\citep{neyman_consistent_1948, lancaster_incidental_2000}.
 While for specific models, it is possible to get a consistent MLE estimator for the parameters $W$ by first marginalizing out the latent variable $z$~\citep{kiefer1956} there are no works to our knowledge that address the consistency of estimators of $W$ and $z$ in the case that $f$ is an arbitrarily non-linear function.

-In the case of Bayesian mixed effects models, there are a number of works that demonstrate the frequentist consistency of the posterior $p(W, z_1, \dots, z_N | \mathcal{D})$ as both the number of inputs and the number of occurrences of each latent variables approach infinity~\citep{baghishani_asymptotic_2012}.
-There are, however, fewer works that examine the consistency of $p(W, z_1, \dots, z_N | \mathcal{D})$ when the occurrences of each latent variables is fixed~\citep{Wang2017}.
+In the case of Bayesian mixed effects models, there are a number of works that demonstrate the frequentist consistency of the posterior $p(W, z_1, \dots, z_N | \mathcal{D})$ as both the number of inputs and the number of occurrences of each latent variable approach infinity~\citep{baghishani_asymptotic_2012}.
+There are, however, fewer works that examine the consistency of $p(W, z_1, \dots, z_N | \mathcal{D})$ when the number of occurrences of each latent variable is fixed~\citep{Wang2017}.
 In fact, it is generally not known whether or not the joint posterior $p(W, z_1, \dots, z_N | \mathcal{D})$ or the marginal posterior $p(W | \mathcal{D})$ over $W$ (derived by integrating out $z$) is consistent for arbitrary non-linear functions $f$.